What is 2-1-1 Ventura County?

 Thank You to 2-1-1 Ventura County Supporters

-2-1-1 Ventura County provided by Interface Children & Family Services is supported by: County of Ventura, First 5 Ventura County, United Way Ventura County, Dignity Health, Kaiser Permanente, and the Cities of Camarillo, Ventura, Oxnard, Simi Valley, Port Hueneme, Moorpark, Ojai, Thousand Oaks, Santa Paula, and Fillmore.
+2-1-1 Ventura County provided by Interface Children & Family Services in partnership with County of Ventura, First 5 Ventura County & United Way Ventura County is supported by: Dignity Health, Kaiser Permanente, Ventura County Community Foundation, Semtech Corporation and the Cities of Camarillo, Ventura, Oxnard, Simi Valley, Port Hueneme, Moorpark, Ojai, Thousand Oaks, Santa Paula, and Fillmore.